bskutivan/react-portfolio-03/README.md

   * [Tests](#tests)
   * [Questions](#questions)
   ## Installation
-  clone the repository to your own directory or download from github with the green download button.
+  Clone the repository to your own directory or download from github with the green download button.
 Then open up the repo in gitbash and use npm i to get necessary dependencies     and then adjust src files to reflect your needs.

   ## Usage
-  feel free to use the code as you please.
+  Feel free to use the code as you please.

   ## License
   This project is licensed under the MIT license.